SamvelMK/fuzzy_contoller/README.md

 dtypes: float64(3), int64(5), object(3)
 memory usage: 30.3+ KB
 ```
 __Description_len__ and the __title_len__ are the length of the description and the title of the movie (number of characters).
 Later on I decided not to use these features. __mv_dur__ is the movie duration in minutes. __Polarity__ and __subjectivity__ scores are from the sentiment analysis of the description text.
-The polarity (ranges from -1 to 1) reflects the positivity of the text whereas the subjectivty score reflects the extent to which it is oppinionated (ranges from 0,1).
-The __rotten score__ is the *Rotten Tomattoes* review score.
-This was necessary because netflix does not provide review data.
+The polarity (range [-1,1]) reflects the positivity of the text whereas the subjectivty score reflects the extent to which it is oppinionated (range [0,1]).
+The __rotten score__ is the *Rotten Tomatoes* review score.
+This was necessary because Netflix does not provide review data.
 To obtain this score I used the *Rotten Tomatoes* python API.
-Because of the time constraint I decided to limit the Fuzzy Control System to only the following features: *release_year, movie duration, polarity, subjectivity and rotten score.*
+Because of the time constraint I decided to limit the Fuzzy Control System to only the following features: *release_year, movie duration, polarity, subjectivity, time of the day (obtained automatically during the search), and rotten score.*

 ### Fuzzy Control System